vivshaw/zettel/pages/time value of money.md

+---
-tags:: finance, economics, time alias:: TVM
+tags: finance, economics, time
+alias: TVM
+---

 - a sum of money now is worth more than the same sum later
 - why? three reasons: